No.9 Pemberton Place

 The large floor-to-ceiling windows look out across the urban cityscape while flooding each apartment with natural light.
 The fully fitted kitchens have a Bosch oven, hob, microwave and washer-dryer which, where scale allows, is located in a utility room.
 The kitchen’s granite worktops add to the sense of luxury.
 There is underfloor heating throughout each apartment and the scheme is complete with a passenger lift to all floors, secure post boxes and bike storage.

 No.9 Pemberton Place building was designed by GML Architects and is built from yellow brickwork – a nod to local period architecture – providing a contemporary four-storey façade, with expanses of glazing and covered balconies.
-The architecture sympathetically connects with the period cottages in nearby Mare Street, deftly connect Hackney’s historic past with East London’s modern-day buzz and vibrant, creative cultural scene.
+The architecture sympathetically connects with the period cottages in nearby Mare Street, deftly connecting Hackney’s historic past with East London’s modern-day buzz and vibrant, creative cultural scene.

 The nearest station is London Fields overground station on the Lea Valley line.
 A direct journey to Liverpool Street takes just 10 minutes.
 It is only a 12-minute walk from Mare Street to Hackney Central.
 Both are in travel zone 2.